tesselle/tabula/README.md

 Overview
 --------

 `tabula` provides an easy way to examine archaeological count data (artifacts, faunal remains, etc.).
-This package includes several measures of diversity, e.g. richness, rarefaction, diversity, evenness, turnover and similarity.
-It also provides some matrix seriation methods for chronological modeling.
+This package includes several measures of diversity, e.g. richness, rarefaction, diversity, similarity, etc. It also provides some matrix seriation methods for chronological modeling and dating.
 The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford and Bertin diagrams, etc.

 Installation
 ------------